hkotek/hkotek.com/research.md

 --------------------------------------
 This work investigates the nature of (overt and covert) movement in natural language, how focus is calculated, and how the two interact.
 First, it is proposed that Association with Focus must involve covert focus movement with pied-piping.
 I additionally argue that the derivation of English *wh*-questions must involve both covert movement and focus-alternatives composition, and that the pattern and distribution of *intervention effects* in *wh*-questions suggests that syntactic derivations are better understood as constructed top-down, left-to-right, rather than bottom-up.
 Finally, I argue that intervention effects are the logical consequence of the inability of movement and focus to operate over the same structures, leading to the (correct) expectation that they are in fact quite a prevalent phenomenon which can be found in a variety of linguistic structures.

-submitted
+to appear
-: Erlewine, Michael Yoshitaka and Hadas Kotek. [**Focus association by movement: Evidence from Tanglewood**](http://lingbuzz.auf.net/lingbuzz/003068).
-Manuscript.
+: Erlewine, Michael Yoshitaka and Hadas Kotek. [**Covert focus movement with pied-piping: Evidence from Tanglewood**](http://ling.auf.net/lingbuzz/003068). *Linguistic Inquiry* (accepted with minor revisions).

 2016
 : Erlewine, Michael Yoshitaka and Hadas Kotek. [**Tanglewood untangled**](salt26.pdf). *Proceedings of Semantics and Linguistic Theory (SALT) 26*, eds.
 Mary Moroney, Carol-Rose Little, Jacob Collard, and Dan Burgdorf, 224–243.